pulse-browser/gluon/docs/content/guides/includingAddons.md

 ## Specifying location in customizable ui

-By default, when an addon with a toolbar button, it will placed next to the hamburger menu.
+By default, when adding an addon with a toolbar button, it will be placed next to the hamburger menu.
 However, you may want to place it somewhere else.
-To do this, you must change the customizable ui in a similar way to how you would to remove pocket.
+To do this, you must change the customizable ui in a similar way to how you would when removing pocket.

 You are going to want to open `engine/browser/components/customizableui/CustomizableUI.jsm`.
 At the top, you want to import the `ExtensionCommon` module.